Carmanah Walbran Provincial Park

 Walbran valley

-Known both as the “Walbran Solidarity Trail” or the “West Walbran Trail,” the rough path into the Walbran Valley contains one of the best diversity of giant trees left on Vancouver Island.
+Known as both the "Walbran Solidarity Trail" and the "West Walbran Trail," the rough path into the Walbran Valley contains one of the best diversities of giant trees left on Vancouver Island.
 The trail begins near the Harriet Nahanee Memorial Trail and the Castle Grove Trail (described below), initially penetrating a forest of primarily western red cedar.
 Some of these giants are over 500 years old and have grown into incredible sizes and shapes with age.
-However, the best portion of the Valley is the Sitka spruce groves that follow, including the ancient trees located near Giggling Spruce Camp and Fetus Lake.
+However, the best portion of the valley is the Sitka spruce groves that follow, including the ancient trees located near Giggling Spruce Camp and Fetus Lake.

 The transition from western red cedar to Sitka spruce is quite remarkable and unique among the various trails in and around the Walbran Valley.
-One of the absolute largest of these spruces is “Maxine’s Tree” with a girth of over 12 feet in diameter that tapers very slowly up its 260 foot-height.
-Further on, near Anderson Lake, the trail becomes a bit harder to follow but worth the effort as huge trees grow ubiquitously in this astonishing valley.
+One of the absolute largest of these spruces is "Maxine’s Tree," with a girth of over 12 feet in diameter that tapers very slowly up its 260-foot height.
+Further on, near Anderson Lake, the trail becomes a bit harder to follow, but it is worth the effort as huge trees grow ubiquitously in this astonishing valley.

 Giggling Spruce Camp